Update 7.2.24 · Cue Club 2: Pool & Snooker update for 7 February 2024

 -

-Fixed issue where AI player pointer arrow can occasionally freeze when player 1 is using a gamepad.
+Fixed issue where AI player pointer arrow could occasionally freeze when player 1 is using a gamepad.

 GRAPHICS